BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [OBJECTIVES]

 [Once one force has been Broken, the game might suddenly end.
 At the end of each turn after this condition has been met, roll a D6.
-On a 1-2, the game ends — otherwise, the battle continues for another turn.]
+On a 1-2, the game ends â€” otherwise, the battle continues for another turn.]

 [At the end of the game, the force that has scored the most Victory Points wins the game.
 If both players have the same number of Victory Points, the game is a draw.]